 “You can’t always get what you want, but if you try, sometimes, you might find you get what you need.”— Rolling Stones

-When we were kids, we didn’t have to narrow down our choices and compromise on the things we wanted, because all we cared about was having fun and satisfying our egos.
+When we were kids, we didn’t want to narrow down our choices and compromise on the things we wanted, because all we cared about was having fun and satisfying our egos.
 We may have pleaded with our parents to buy us that toy we so wanted – a doll, stuffed animal, video game console, or a bicycle – and if they didn’t acquiesce, we threw tantrums to get it.

 A need is something that a person must have to survive and thrive.
 Not fulfilling a need can cause a person to suffer mentally, emotionally, physically, and spiritually.
 Some examples of needs include basic necessities such as food, water, shelter, love, security, and rest.
 Maslow’s hierarchy of needs expands on our needs by categorizing them and ranking them based on their importance.

 A want, on the other hand, is a desire that is personal and unique to each one of us.
 It’s something that you would like to have, but you would be able to live without.
 Some examples include consumer items such as iPhones, PlayStations or a visit to a hair salon or spa.

-Iyer writes: “I’m no Buddhist monk, and I can’t say I’m in love with renunciation in itself, or traveling an hour or more to print out an article I’ve written, or missing out on the N.B.A.
+“I’m no Buddhist monk, and I can’t say I’m in love with renunciation in itself, or traveling an hour or more to print out an article I’ve written, or missing out on the N.B.A.
 Finals.
 But at some point, I decided that, for me at least, happiness arose out of all I didn’t want or need, not all I did.
 And it seemed quite useful to take a clear, hard look at what really led to peace of mind or absorption (the closest I’ve come to understanding happiness).”

 1. Adopt a mindset of simplicity: The culture of materialism and celebrity fans the flames of desire for the things you don’t really need.
 The truth of the matter is that you don’t really need that much to be happy.
 The things that are going to truly fulfill you are simple if you adopt a mindset of simplicity.
 Of course, you don’t have to deprive yourself of life’s goodies.
 You simply need to adjust your expectations and train yourself to find happiness in the small things.